nicoleump/ga-dsiplus/roadmap/week10/readme.md

 * What are some of the tough questions you ask candidates?

-* What is it like to work at your company for developers and designers?
+* What is it like to work at your company for data scientists?

 * What is the interview process like?